mamift/shakesta/README.txt

 Can view all clients, users, products, and campaigns for everyone.

-The default "admin" user cannot delete himself, nor be deleted by anyone else.
-The "admin" user can however, change his password also.
+The default "admin" user cannot delete itself, nor be deleted by anyone else.
+The "admin" user can however, change its password.

 ==== CLIENT USERS ====
 Can create new products for themselves.